oven-sh/bun/README.md

 1. Remove any scripts that call `ulimit -n` and restart your shell.
 2. Try agin, and if the error still occurs, try setting `ulimit -n` to an absurdly high number, such as `ulimit -n 2147483646`
 3. Try again, and if that still doesn’t fix it, open an issue

+### bun install is stuck

+Please run `bun install --verbose 2> logs.txt` and send them to me in bun's discord.
+If you're on Linux, it would also be helpful if you run `sudo perf trace bun install --silent` and attach the logs.

 ## Reference